-First Steps BOP aims to improve the individual development, learning and wellbeing of children aged 2-5 years with additional/complex needs living in Bath and North East Somerset, through delivery of high quality, specialist early years provision and promoting inclusive practice in mainstream early years settings.
-Where appropriate preparing for all the child's early years education to be accessed within the mainstream setting.
+Our primary goal at First Steps BOP is to enhance the development, learning, and well-being of children aged 2-5 years with additional or complex needs.
+We achieve this by providing high-quality, specialized early years education and promoting inclusive practices in mainstream settings.
+We ensure that all facets of a child's early education are accessible in mainstream settings where suitable.

-The service will work in a multi-agency context with the Local Authority and child health services to ensure seamless, holistic support to each child and their family, maximising access to mainstream early years settings and facilitating transitions into specialist or mainstream schools.
+We operate in collaboration with mainstream nurseries, the Local Authority and child health services in a multi-agency context.
+This approach allows us to provide each child and their family with comprehensive, seamless support.
+Our focus is on maximizing children's access to mainstream early years settings and facilitating their transition into either specialist or mainstream schools.